Cyryl-Tokarczyk/recipe-book/README.md

-# Repo for the frontend of our engineering thesis
+# Repo for the recipe book web app

 ## Description